How Much Does A Houseboat Weigh? Includes 8 Examples

 Even if you have emptied your water, septic, and fuel tanks entirely, most people will still have some containers with fuel for the generator or containers of drinking water stored on board.
 If carry an extra 15 gallons of fuel and 15 gallons of water on board you are talking an additional 200 pounds just with those two items!

-Related Post Who Builds Houseboats?
+Related Post Do They Still Make Houseboats?

 Canned food will normally only weigh a pound or two per can but if you have a well stocked pantry you can easily have a few hundred pounds of food on board, especially if you have some food in the fridge or freezer!